rbsec/sslscan/README.md

         OpenSSL 1.1.0-dev xx XXX xxxx

 (pay attention to the `-static` suffix and the `1.1.0-dev` OpenSSL version).

+#### Building on Debian
+Kali now ships with a statically built version of sslscan which supports SSLv2.

+The package can be found in the [Kali Git Repository](http://git.kali.org/gitweb/?p=packages/sslscan.git;a=summary).

+If for whatever reason you can't install this package, follow the instructions below for building on Debian.

+#### Building on Debian

+Note that many modern distros (including Debian) ship with a version of OpenSSL that disables support for SSLv2 ciphers.
+If `sslscan` is compiled on one of these distros, it will not be able to detect SSLv2.

+This issue can be resolved by rebuilding OpenSSL from source after removing the patch that disables SSLv2 support.

+The `build_openssl_debian.sh` script automates this process for Debian systems.
+It has been tested on Debian Squeeze/Wheezy; it may work on other Debian based distros, but has not been tested.
+The built version of OpenSSL will be installed using `dpkg`.

+If it is not possible to rebuild OpenSSL, `sslscan` will still compile (thanks to a patch from [digineo/sslscan](https://github.com/digineo/sslscan), based on the debian patch).
+However, a warning will be displayed in the output to notify the user that SSLv2 ciphers will not be detected.

 # Original (ioerror) README